ELAIPBench: A Benchmark for Expert-Level Artificial Intelligence Paper Understanding: Construction of ElaipBench

-As illustrated in Figure~\ref{fig2}, our incentive-driven competitive mechanism consists of three key stages: QA pair generation, Evidence Verification, and Answer Verification.
+As illustrated in Figure~\ref{fig2}, our annotation mechanism consists of three key stages: QA Pair Generation, Evidence Verification, and Answer Verification.
 These stages involve three distinct roles (\emph{Question Writer}, \emph{Evidence Verifier}, and \emph{Answer Verifier}), staffed with 10, 4, and 6 annotators, respectively.
 The roles operate independently yet pursue competing objectives within the workflow.
 Compensation is structured as a combination of base pay and performance-based bonuses.
 Annotators receive a base payment of 30 CNY per question they generate.
-During the verification stages, they could earn additional performance bonuses of 30 CNY (Level-1) or 60 CNY (Level-2), awarded based on the quality of their annotations.
-The total cost for all data collection and annotation was approximately 50,000 CNY.
+During the verification stages, they can earn additional performance bonuses of 30 CNY (Level-1) or 60 CNY (Level-2), awarded based on the quality of their annotations.
+The total cost for all data collection and annotation was over 50,000 CNY (\textasciitilde7,000 USD).